joeharwood96/adidas-product-reviews/README.md

 yarn dev
 ```

-This will run the vite developement environment
+This will run the vite developement environment.

+Now you are ready to access the application at http://localhost:3006, enjoy :)